richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

 **Figure 4.** The AlphaEvolve process.
 A prompt sampler assembles prompts for the LLMs, which generate new programs.
 These are then evaluated and stored in a programs database, which uses an evolutionary algorithm to select programs for future prompts.
 </div>

-AlphaEvolve pairs the creative problem-solving capabilities of Google's Gemini models with automated evaluators.
-It uses an ensemble approach: [Gemini Flash](https://deepmind.google/discover/blog/gemini-flash-a-new-generation-of-large-language-models-with-fast-inference-and-high-quality-outputs/), the fastest and most efficient model, is used to maximize the breadth of ideas explored, while [Gemini Pro](https://deepmind.google/discover/blog/gemini-pro-a-new-generation-of-large-language-models-with-high-quality-outputs/), the most powerful model, provides critical depth with insightful suggestions.
-Together, these models propose computer programs that implement algorithmic solutions.
-These proposed programs are then verified, run, and scored using automated evaluation metrics that provide an objective assessment of each solution's accuracy and quality.
-This makes AlphaEvolve particularly effective in domains where progress can be clearly and systematically measured, like mathematics and computer science.
+AlphaEvolve uses an evolutionary approach with four key components (see Figure 4):

+1. **Prompt sampler:** The prompt contains rich context based on previously discovered solutions, along with instructions for proposing changes to particular solutions.

+2. **LLM ensemble:** Unlike FunSearch that uses a single LLM, AlphaEvolve uses an ensemble approach combining [Gemini Flash](https://deepmind.google/discover/blog/gemini-flash-a-new-generation-of-large-language-models-with-fast-inference-and-high-quality-outputs/) and [Gemini Pro](https://deepmind.google/discover/blog/gemini-pro-a-new-generation-of-large-language-models-with-high-quality-outputs/).
+The lightweight Gemini Flash enables higher rates of candidate generation through lower latency, while the more powerful Gemini Pro provides deeper insights and higher-quality suggestions that can significantly advance the evolutionary search and potentially lead to breakthroughs.

+3. **Evaluator pool:** This component verifies, runs, and scores proposed solutions using automated evaluation metrics that provide objective assessments of each solution's accuracy and quality.

+4. **Program database:** AlphaEvolve uses an evolutionary database inspired by a combination of the MAP elites algorithm<d-cite key="mouret2015illuminating"></d-cite> and island-based population models<d-cite key="tanese1989distributed"></d-cite> to continuously improve upon the best solutions while maintaining diversity to encourage exploration.

+Unlike traditional genetic algorithms with explicit mutation and crossover operations, AlphaEvolve uses LLMs as sophisticated genetic operators to generate code modifications based on context from past solutions.
+Mutation occurs when the LLM ensemble suggests code changes (e.g., rewrites or targeted diffs), while crossover is implicit as the LLM receives multiple parent solutions as inspiration.
+This approach makes AlphaEvolve particularly effective in domains where progress can be clearly and systematically measured, like mathematics and computer science.

 ### Benefits of AlphaEvolve